systemd/mkosi-initrd/docs/fedora.md

 ‣ Resulting image size is 808.0K, consumes 776.0K.
 ```

-Note: systemd will refuse to load the sysext image if the name is changed from and doesn't match the string `extension-release.initrd_5.14.9-300.fc35.x86_64-ssh` embedded in the image.
+Note: systemd will refuse to load the sysext image if the name is changed
+and doesn't match the string `extension-release.initrd_5.14.9-300.fc35.x86_64-ssh` embedded in the image.
 It also doesn't follow symlinks.

 ```console